 The GMAT tests four areas:

-Analytical writing—Analyze a specific topic and write an assessment essay in your own words.
-Your score for this section is recorded separately from your overall GMAT score.
+1. Analytical writing—Analyze a specific topic and write an assessment essay in your own words.
+This section has a score range of 0-6, recorded separately from your overall GMAT score.

 Learn more about the GMAT exam.